Paddy Ladd: National Union of the Deaf

 In 1976, Ladd was one of the co-founders of the National Union of the Deaf (NUD).
 There he met elder deaf people such as Arthur Dimmock and Stan Woodhouse.
 Part of the reason for its establishment was the perceived disconnect between the aims of deaf people, and organisations for deaf people (run by hearing people) such as the National Deaf Association (NDA) and the National Deaf Children's Society.
 The NUD advocated for education for deaf children through direct action as well as Deaf representation on British television.
 In 1981, Ladd was asked to be one of two Deaf senior administrators within the NDA, the other being with Lilian Lawson.
 There, he finally felt at home within the Deaf community, and it was here that he met figures such as Dorothy Miles.

-Deaf Television
+Deaf television

-Through the BBC community television programme Open Door (1973-1983), the NUD developed and submitted Signs of Life, a programme showcasing the Deaf community and its aspirations for representation on television, with Paddy as the presenter.
+Through the BBC community television programme Open Door (1973-1983), the NUD developed and submitted Signs of Life, a programme showcasing the Deaf community and its aspirations for representation on television, with Ladd as the presenter.
 It was broadcast in 1979, after a 2 year wait.
 Bill Cotton, director of the BBC had seen the programme and organised for it to be archived owing to its cultural and historical significance.

 The NUD and BDA came together to set up the Deaf Broadcasting Campaign (DBC) which demanded a weekly Deaf programme.